What is Hemp?

 Conclusion

 In conclusion, hemp is a versatile plant with a long history of use in a variety of industries.
 From textiles and paper to building materials, food products, biofuels, and health and wellness products, hemp has a wide range of potential uses.
-As research continues, it is likely that even more potential uses and benefits of hemp will be discovered.
+As research continues, even more potential uses and benefits of hemp will likely be discovered.

 Additionally, the legalization of hemp cultivation and production in many countries has opened new opportunities for farmers and businesses, making hemp a potentially valuable crop for the future.